 The ICAC advertises upcoming public inquiries via media announcements and alerts, and public notices on the Investigations section of this website.
 The ICAC at times may also advertise upciming public inquiries in relevant metropolitan and regional newspapers.

 Unless advertised otherwise, all public inquiries are held at:

 The Independent Commission Against Corruption

 Level 7, 255 Elizabeth Street

 ICAC media facilities include a media room for the use of journalists and crews, equipped with live closed-circuit television feeds of the public inquiry, and landline telephones for media use.
 There is also a media filing room adjacent to the media room to enable journalists to file reports.

 Media are only allowed to film, record and photograph:

-- the opening address by Counsel Assisting on day one of a public inquiry – generally one TV crew only, with the footage to be made available to other crews present
+- the opening address by Counsel Assisting the Commission on day one of a public inquiry.
+Generally up to two television crews are permitted, with the footage to be made available to other crews present